Trunk Pitch Oscillations for Energy Trade-offs in Bipedal Running Birds and Robots: Discussion

 The \VP concept lies between { \mylabelA} and { \mylabelB}, where the \GRF both induces rotation around the \CoM and acc/decelerates the \CoM in the horizontal direction.
 In our framework, \GRF vectors become more vertically oriented as \VP location transits from \VPb to \VPa, as { \mylabelD}{ \arrowShort}{ \mylabelB}{ \arrowShort}{ \mylabelC}{ \arrowShort}{ \mylabelA}. \VPa with more vertical \GRF alignment yields smaller fluctuations in the linear and overall \CoM energy, in accordance with \cite{Clark_1975,Usherwood_2012}.

-In the light of this new perspective, we reinterpret our results in \cref{fig:Kinetics} of \cref{subsubsec:WorkLegHip} for the avian morphology.
-Both the leg and hip work can be reduced, if the \GRF vectors are oriented more vertically at low speeds and more horizontally at slow speeds.
+In the light of this new perspective, we reinterpret our results in \mcref{fig:WorkDistribution} of \mcref{subsubsec:WorkLegHip} for the avian morphology.
+Both the leg and hip work can be reduced, if the \GRF vectors are oriented more vertically at fast speeds and more horizontally at slow speeds.